-The bronchial carcinoma is defined as a malignant tumor of the lung, originating from the respiratory epithelium of the bronchi, bronchioles, and alveoli.
-In 90 % of men and 80 % of women, the bronchial carcinoma appears associated with the inhalation of tobacco smoke.
-The term bronchial carcinoma and lung carcinoma is non-uniform, this is because the English term lung carcinoma is increasingly preferred.
-The disease is also known under the term lung cancer.
+Bronchial carcinoma is defined as a malignant tumor of the lung, originating from the respiratory epithelium of the bronchi, bronchioles, and alveoli.
+In 90% of men and 80% of women, bronchial carcinoma appears associated with the inhalation of tobacco smoke.
+The terms bronchial carcinoma and lung carcinoma are non-uniform; this is because the English term lung carcinoma is increasingly preferred.
+The disease is also known as lung cancer.

 Epidemiology, Risk Factors, and Etiology of Lung Cancer

 The incidence of lung cancer is over 200,000 new cases per year in the USA.
-It affects approximately 52 % in men and 48 % in women.
-This is so due to different smoking habits.
+It affects approximately 52% of men and 48% of women because of different smoking habits.
 However, the proportion of affected women is rising steadily.
 In Great Britain and Poland, lung cancer is already the most common terminal cancer in women.
 In both sexes, it is the second most common cancer disease.

-The peak age of new cases is between the 55-65 years.
-Studies prove that the incidence correlates negatively with socioeconomic status.
-This is related to the incidence of smoking with low incomes and poor education.
+The peak age of new cases is between 55 and 65 years.
+Studies prove that there is a greater incidence among individuals with low incomes and poor education.

 Spread and causes of lung cancer

-Lung cancer is rare below the age of 40 years and its risk increases with age up to 80 years.
-Major and minor risk factors related to lung cancer are listed below:
+Lung cancer is rare in patients under 40, and its risk increases up to age 80.
+Major and minor risk factors related to lung cancer include:

 - Cigarette smoking